Best time to visit Finland

 Northern Lights activity in Lapland © Ekaterina Kondratova/Shutterstock

-There are numerous tours on offer to see the Northern Lights, and some ski resorts are set up to maximise sightings.
+There are numerous tours on offer to see the Northern Lights, and some ski resorts are set up to maximize sightings.
 For example, in Lapland, at the resort of Yllas they turn street lights off after 10pm if the Northern Lights put in an appearance, while many resorts, such as Levi, offer accommodation with panoramic views.

 When to go to Finland to see the Midnight Sun

 It’s one extreme to another: from mid-winter winter darkness to perpetual light.
-Due to the way the Earth tilts on its axis, regions above the Arctic Circle experience days of unbroken daylight, from mid May to late July.
+Due to the way the Earth tilts on its axis, regions above the Arctic Circle experience days of unbroken daylight, from mid-May to late July.
 The best place to see the Midnight Sun is Lapland, as you’ll have around 70 days to witness this phenomenon.
 But even Helsinki, in the south, barely sees the sun dip below the horizon before popping back up again.

 Summer midnight sun lake in Finland © Ekaterina Kondratova/Shutterstock